NexiaDevelopers/ChairsReloaded/README.md

  <img src="https://user-images.githubusercontent.com/62361708/225291005-6b6bf7df-50bf-48f6-acbe-d50772ee865a.png">
 </div>

 Just place the .jar file in your plugins folder and the plugin should work!
 Easy as that!
+After that you can configure the the plugin from the `config.yml` to your needs.

 <div align="center">
  <img src="https://user-images.githubusercontent.com/62361708/225288203-3f8324f9-5a02-4156-9159-b13429466559.png">